magahr/Rutas_de_Desarrollo/NestPlatzi/platzi-store/README_MIO_Platzi_02.md

 git commit -m "16-05-2025 I'm in clas 4.
 I updating the project find one orden with one product" git commit -m "19-05-2025 I'm in clas 4.
-I updating the project find one orden with one product"
+I updating the project find one orden with one product" git commit -m "21-05-2025 I'm in clas 4.
+I updating the project with entity order. this have to stay in the user modules"